Help for New Zealanders adversely affected by the Far North Queensland Floods, February 2019.

 - pay slips from an employer.

-You can submit your documents online.
+You can submit this evidence online.
 We’ll tell you what else we need during the claim process.

 If you’re having trouble getting these documents you should still lodge a claim without delay.
 You can provide your supporting documents to us within 28 days.